Rambler American: 1967

-American Motors announced that it was foregoing the annual styling changeovers that were expected among the domestic firms, thus saving retooling costs and passing on the savings to consumers by keeping the car's price low.
+American Motors announced that it was forgoing the annual styling changeovers that were expected among the domestic firms, thus saving retooling costs and passing on the savings to consumers by keeping the car's price low.
 The automaker promised in a special $300,000 advertising campaign future changes to the car would be to enhance safety and reliability.
 The American's 1966 design was then continued mostly unchanged through the 1969 model year.

 1968

-For 1968, the line was further simplified from nine to five models, with the two-door coupe and four-door sedan comprising the base line (with the 220 designation no longer used), four-door sedan and station wagon being offered in up-level 440 guise, and a lone hardtop coupe making up the top-line Rogue trim line.
-The American, along with "A-body" Chryslers, were the only domestic cars that were available as a hardtop coupe model, the Ford Falcon and Chevy Nova being only available as pillared sedans (and a wagon in the Ford Falcon line).
+For the 1968 model year, the Rambler American lineup underwent further simplification and strategic refinement, reducing its offerings from nine to five models.
+The streamlining aimed to sharpen the car's market focus.
+The base version, no longer carrying the "220" designation, included two- and four-door sedans.
+The mid-level "440" trim was available as a four-door sedan and a station wagon.
+Topping the range was the "Rogue" trim line, offered exclusively as a two-door hardtop.
+The American, alongside the Chrysler A platform vehicles (like the Plymouth Valiant and Dodge Dart), were the only domestic compact cars available as a hardtop coupe, distinguishing them from competitors, the Ford Falcon and Chevrolet Nova, which were only offered as pillared sedans (and a wagon in the Falcon line).

-All Americans received a new chrome horizontal grille bar that extended outboard to the headlights, while the grille sections got an attractive "blackout" treatment.
-The wraparound rear window on the sedans was modified to a flat unit, with a more squared-off "C" pillar, which changed the appearance from the earlier sedans with their overhanging rooflines.
-The overall effect was a more formal-looking car.
-The 440 and Rogue versions picked up a stainless-steel trim piece running stem to stern on either body side, straight back between the wheel wells and the beltline.
-At each end of the strip were the newly safety-mandated body side reflectors, amber for the front fenders, and red for the rear.
-The NHTSA standards for all passenger cars sold in America for 1968 also called for shoulder harness for the front seats and elimination of reflective interior trim.
-Other requirements for all cars manufactured after 1 January 1968, included exhaust control systems to help reduce unburned hydrocarbon and carbon monoxide emissions.
+The 1968 Rambler Americans received minor exterior changes.
+A new chrome horizontal grille bar was introduced, extending prominently outboard to meet the headlights, while the grille sections themselves were given a "blackout" treatment for a more modern appearance.
+A significant visual change for the sedans was modifying the wraparound rear window to a flatter unit, accompanied by a more squared-off "C" pillar.
+This alteration transformed the car's profile from the earlier sedans' overhanging rooflines to a more formal and contemporary look.

+Up-level 440 and Rogue versions gained a distinctive stainless-steel trim that ran continuously along the body sides between the wheel wells and the beltline.
+Integrated into each end of this trim strip were the newly mandated safety features for 1968: amber body side reflectors for the front fenders and red for the rear.
+These were part of broader National Highway Traffic Safety Administration (NHTSA) standards for all passenger cars sold in America for 1968, which also mandated shoulder harnesses for the front seats and the elimination of reflective interior trim to reduce glare.
+Furthermore, all cars manufactured after January 1, 1968, had to include exhaust control systems to help minimize unburned hydrocarbon and carbon monoxide emissions, reflecting growing environmental concerns.